Florida's climate's warmth and high humidity levels promote the growth of numerous

 homeowners as they battle for a clear lawn.
 Due to the mild winters of the Treasure and Space

-Coasts, weeds here grow year-round, requiring an effective plan for protecting your lawn from
+Coast weeds here grow year-round, requiring an effective plan to protect your lawn fromĀ overrun.

 Common Floridian Weeds